Algorithms for Grammatical Evolution

-AGE is a complete opensource framework for grammatical evolution (GE) written in C++ and Lua and aims to support other grammar-based genetic programming methods.
+AGE is a complete opensource framework for grammatical evolution (GE) and context-free grammar genetic programming (CFG-GP) written in C++ and Lua.
 Its current version boasts the following features:

-Note to Czech- and Slovak-speaking visitors: You can download Czech presentation handout (PDF, 32 slides) about grammatical evolution and AGE.
+Note to Czech-speaking visitors: You can download a Czech presentation handout (PDF, 32 slides) about grammatical evolution and AGE and the handout from my master thesis defence (PDF, 15 slides).

 There have been a number of attempts at grammar-based genetic programming (GP).
 The several approaches have tried to complement, constrain, or supplant the explicit tree structures traditionally used in GP with derivations based on formal grammars.
 Formal grammars are a flexible tool for adapting GP to a specific problem, yet their integration with evolutionary algorithms raises a number of issues concerning the encoding of individuals, and design of operators.
 The proposed methods include introduction of bias in GP using context-free grammars (Whigham, 1996), integration of GP and logic programming based on logic grammars (Wong and Leung, 2000), and grammatical evolution (O’Neill and Ryan, 2003).

-You can learn more about GE on a web site maintained by Micheal O’Neil or in the documentation of this project.
+You can learn more about GE on a web site maintained by Michael O’Neil or in the documentation of this project.

 Project goals

-The project started as my bachelor thesis (Adam Nohejl: Grammatical Evolution) about grammatical evolution and I am continuing my work on it, as it serves as a tool for my diploma thesis.
-The goal of the diploma thesis is to (1) describe the problems arising from integration of grammars and genetic programming or evolutionary algorithms, (2) compare the approaches of existing methods, and (3) analyse their shortcomings and attempt to improve on them.
-Appropriateness and performance will be compared in the following applications: symbolic regression, Santa Fe ant trail, and exam time tabling.
+The project started as a tool for my successfully defended bachelor thesis (Adam Nohejl, 2009: Grammatical Evolution) and master thesis (Adam Nohejl, 2011: Grammar-based genetic programming), and I am continuing my work on it.
+The goal of the diploma thesis was to (1) describe the problems arising from integration of grammars and genetic programming or evolutionary algorithms, (2) compare the approaches of existing methods, and (3) analyse their shortcomings and attempt to improve on them.
+Appropriateness and performance was compared in the following applications: symbolic regression (several variants, including the use of automatically defined functions), Santa Fe ant trail, and exam time tabling (a very interesting semi-real world application).

-If you would to use the software, modify it or extend it, feel free to do it.
-As AGE will develop and more people will be working on it I expect to set up a repository and a mailing list.
+If you would like to use the software, modify it or extend it, feel free to do it.
+Full source code is available in the Download section.
+As AGE will develop I may set up a repository and a mailing list.
 In the meantime, you can drop me a line.

 Licence